pytogo-org/.github/profile/README.md

 ## 📄 License

-MIT License.
+Apache 2.0 License.
 See the [LICENSE](./LICENSE) file for more information.

 ---